phoenixspokespeople/phoenixspokespeople.github.io/index.md

 <div class="tile">
   <h2 class="post-title">Who?</h2>
   <p class="post-excerpt">
-    Phoenix Spokes People is a group of urban bicyclists dedicated to making Phoenix a friendlier, more welcoming place to ride a bike.
+    We are a group of cyclists dedicated to making Phoenix a friendlier, more welcoming place to ride a bike.
   </p>
 </div><!-- /.tile -->

 <div class="tile">
   <h2 class="post-title">What?</h2>
   <p class="post-excerpt">
-  We imagine a Phoenix with people dressed up or down &mdash; going to work or heading out for a night on the town &ndash; and getting there safely by riding in a proper bike lane.
+  We imagine a Phoenix with people dressed up or down &mdash; going to work or heading out for a night on the town &ndash; and getting there safely on their bike.
   </p>
 </div><!-- /.tile -->